ecow/liroma/README.md

 - 7.1.4
 - ambisonic cube

 Creative signal mix, together with re-mastering allow to simulate of various room responses according to personal taste.
-Each logical configuration can be assigned to a "scene" that works together with remastering plugins to reproduce the preferred sound.
-Scenes and remastering configurations can be assigned to each single music recording allowing an optimized spatialization and a better-perceived soundscape for the selected audio context.
+Each logical configuration can be assigned to a "scene" that works together with re-mastering plugins to reproduce the preferred sound.
+Scenes and re-mastering configurations can be assigned to each single music recording allowing an optimized spatialization and a better-perceived soundscape for the selected audio context.

 ### Speaker management